thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

         title: 'Copy the CSS from the documentation and paste it into the "Widget CSS" section;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-15-pe.png
-        title: 'Disable "Enable data export" option and click "Add" to confirm editing widget.'
+        title: 'Turn off the option "Enable data export" and click "Add" to confirm editing widget.'

-adding-maps-widget-4:
+adding-maps-widget-7:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-16-pe.png
-        title: 'Move the widget to the top right corner of the dashboard and resize it by grabbing any corner and dragging it.
+        title: 'Congratulations, we add your first widget, that displays our two buildings.
+Move the widget to the top right corner of the dashboard and resize it by grabbing any corner and dragging it.
 After adjusting the placement and size of the widget, click the "Save" button in the top right corner to save the dashboard.'

-    1:
+adding-maps-widget-8:
+    0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-17-pe.png
-        title: 'Congratulations, we add your first widget, that displays our two buildings.'

-adding-maps-widget-5:
-    0:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-18-pe.png
         title: 'Now click on any building image to display a tooltip with information about it.'

 adding-entities-table-widget-1: